yz3440/c-trend-live/README.md

 | `Esc` | Return to the stage    |
 | `M`   | Toggle MIDI learn      |

 MIDI learn: press `M`, touch a Tweakpane knob, wiggle a CC — binding persists across sessions.

+Made for [Recreating the Past](https://rtp.media.mit.edu/) at the MIT Media Lab, taught by Zach Lieberman.

 ## Tech stack